mobizt/FirebaseClient/README.md

 The new task can be cancelled in case the queue is full or the another `SSE mode (HTTP Streaming)` task is already stored in the queue.

 The error code `-118` (`FIREBASE_ERROR_OPERATION_CANCELLED`) or `"operation was cancelled"` will show in this case.

+The number of tasks that currently stored in the queue can be obtained from `AsyncClientClass::taskCount()` function.

 The running task will be removed from the queue when operation is finished or error occurred.